ShenFeiyi/LightField_v2_Toolbox/README.md

 ### 2.0.
 Coordinate Standard

 Since I always mix x and y axis, I'll write down the standard here.
+It is important to check the coordinates for each function ( or even step).

 **Standard**: In an image, the $(0,0)$ point is the upper left corner of the image.
 X axis starts from the origin and goes from left to right.
 Y axis starts from the origin and goes from top to bottom.
 The coordinate of an arbitrary pixel in the image is $(x,y)$.